Gouldh/Gouldh/README.md

 ## 📊 Projects

 - **Options Pricing Heatmap**:
-   - Developed an options pricing framework in Python, encompassing the Black-Scholes Model, the Heston Model , and the Merton Jump Diffusion Model.
+   - Developed an options pricing framework in Python, encompassing the Black-Scholes Model, the Heston Model, and the Merton Jump Diffusion Model.
    - Executed Monte Carlo simulations for the Heston and Merton models.
    - Created a heatmap visualizing option prices, reflecting changes in volatility and interest rates, using matplotlib for graphical representation.
    - Technologies: Python, numpy, scipy, matplotlib